m4ttsch/omscs-notes-notes/computer-networks/routing.md

 Likewise, routes from peers would also only be advertised to customers, not to other peers or providers.

 If every AS followed these rules exactly, then routing stability is guaranteed.
-Isn’t routing stability guaranteed already?
+Isn't routing stability guaranteed already?

 Nope!